Deltares/aqua-monitor/README.md

 To deploy the Aqua Monitor under Google App Engine.
 The following files need to be added / modified:

 * app/privatekey.pem - add your service account key, this is used by Python backend.
-* app/config_web.py - add your client id, secret and refresh token, used at runtime to generate access to GEE for the JavaScript code.
+* app/config_web.py - add your client id, secret, and a refresh token, used at runtime to generate access to GEE for the JavaScript code.